Riverbend Steam Station

 |This article is part of the CoalSwarm coverage of coal plants|

 Riverbend Steam Station is a coal-fired power station owned and operated by Duke Energy near Mount Holly, North Carolina.
-The coal station is scheduled for closure in April 2013.

 - 1 Plant Data